Financial Plan Management

 What is Financial Plan Management?

-This is where a nominated/chosen NDIA plan manager processes invoices through the NDIA portal and pays the invoices to the service providers on your behalf.
+This is where a nominated NDIA plan manager processes invoices through the NDIA portal and pays the invoices to the service providers on your behalf.

 How does Financial Plan Management work?

-P2P is already established as a NDIA plan manager.
+P2P is an established NDIA plan manager.
 We have been working as a host provider for a number of years, working with families and people with disabilities.
 We listen and assist you to utilise your funding within the category descriptions from the NDIA.